 Java developers $70,8K - $137,4K

 So, if Ruby’s philosophy is closer to you as a software engineer, then rest assured that you won’t lose a lot of money.
-There are significantly fewer competitors, which is an important advantage of Ruby in comparison with Java.
+There are significantly fewer competitors, which is an important advantage when comparing Ruby vs Java.

 Certainly, you should also keep in mind the simple truth: beginners receive little money, professionals always get paid more (sometimes by 5-10 times).
 In case you are looking for experts to build a software project, the cost of hiring Ruby developers will be lower.

-What will better suit your project: Ruby or Java?
+Ruby vs Java: What will better suit your project?

 Elegance against the undoubted leader, effectiveness against multitasking.
 This is what the process of deciding between Ruby and Java looks like.
 So, when should you pick Java and when Ruby will be a perfect choice?